 But perhaps some flier frustration can be eased knowing that for flights to, from, and within Europe, travelers have an additional avenue for obtaining compensation in the case of a delay or cancellation—one they may not have realized was available to them.

-The European Union’s consumer protection regulation, known as “Regulation EC No 261/2004,” is a sweeping legislation that applies to flights within Europe as well as to flights into and out of Europe, regardless of whether the airline is based in the European Union.
-According to the regulation, which dates back to 2004, if a passenger is denied boarding, their flight is canceled, or a flight is delayed, that person is entitled to various levels of recompense.
+The European Union’s consumer protection regulation, known as “Regulation EC No 261/2004,” is a sweeping legislation that applies to flights within Europe as well as to flights into and out of Europe that are operated by carriers licensed in an EU country.
+According to the regulation, which dates back to 2004, if a passenger is denied boarding, the flight is canceled, or a flight is delayed, that person is entitled to various levels of recompense.

-Claims for compensation can be made directly through the carrier, such as through this form on the Ryanair website, or there are some intermediary companies, including Airhelp and Flightright, that will seek reimbursement on passengers’ behalf for a fee.
+Claims for compensation can be made directly through the carrier, such as through this form on the Air France website, or there are some intermediary companies, including AirHelp, Flightright, and SkyRefund, that will seek reimbursement on passengers’ behalf for a fee.
 Travelers can also reach out to the individual governments for the country where their airline is based to dispute any compensation issues that come up with the airline.

 But according to EC No 261/2004, if there are not enough volunteers willing to change their seats to another flight and the carrier is forced to deny boarding to passengers against their will, then the carrier is required to compensate them.

 This story originally appeared in December 2018, and was updated on June 21, 2022, to include current information.